twixter51/MyBoard/README.md

 - c̶r̶e̶a̶t̶e̶ ̶t̶r̶a̶n̶s̶f̶e̶r̶ ̶f̶e̶a̶t̶u̶r̶e̶ ̶s̶o̶ ̶g̶u̶e̶s̶t̶s̶ ̶c̶a̶n̶ ̶t̶r̶a̶n̶s̶f̶e̶r̶ ̶o̶v̶e̶r̶ ̶a̶n̶d̶ ̶c̶r̶e̶a̶t̶e̶ ̶a̶ ̶n̶e̶w̶ ̶a̶c̶c̶o̶u̶n̶t̶ ̶

-- finish payment subscriptions, if user does not pay by due date take away their benefits and have them repay to continue their subscription
+- finish payment subscriptions, if user does not pay by due date take away their benefits and have them repay to continue their subscription (70%, finish up payment field updates)

+- Make sure there is indication that user is premium so they can not resubscribe!

 - make it so the payment time is a subscription and says (subscribe instead of pay now)

 - when guest page expires force reload

-- fix log out button on home page, still require
+- fix log out button on home page.
+Still makes u delete account even if you're not guest

+- finish updating cache, so user timer doesn't reset.

 # Board Updates (Coming Soon)